 YOU'LL gain years of production experience . . . overnight . . . by letting John S. Carlile show you how to organize, produce and direct successful radio shows.
-His new book, "Froduction and Direction of Radio Frograms" is the first of a busy decade as C. B. S. production manager.
+His new book, "Production and Direction of Radio Programa" is the fruit of a busy decade as C. B. S. production manager.
 It gets down to brass tacks right from the FIRST page.

-Here is the A to Z of building shows that click-as entertainment, as commercial broadcasts that sell!
-You got priceless advice on how to work out your program idea and give it "ear appeal", how to organise the production staff for \$50 shows, as well as network extravaganzas, how to balance shownianship with salcamanship.
-More than \$50 illustrations and diagrams give you the most effective studio setups for musical remains and calculations of the salcamanship.
+from the FIRST page.
+Here is the A to Z of building shows that click - as entertainment, as commercial broadcasts that sell!
+You got priceless advice on how to work out your program idea and give it "car appeal", how to organize the production staff for \$50 shows, as well as network extravaganzas, how to balance shownianship whit salexamaship.
+More than 50 illustrations and diagrams give you the most effective studie setups for musicdramatic and educational shows.